jamalosman/banoffee/README.md

 ## CSS Framework

 ### SASS
-- SASS structure is based on [Inverted the Triangle CSS] (http://www.creativebloq.com/web-design/manage-large-css-projects-itcss-101517528) (ITCSS), courtesy of Harry Roberts.
+- SASS structure is based on [Inverted Triangle CSS] (http://www.creativebloq.com/web-design/manage-large-css-projects-itcss-101517528) (ITCSS), courtesy of Harry Roberts.
 - It is important that you load in any files your create in the correct order in the main.scss file.
 - Each folder contains a readme.md file, which explains the expected content.

 ### Angular-ui-Bootstrap
 - We have also installed Bootstrap components written in pure AngularJS.
 You can view the documentation [here] (https://angular-ui.github.io/bootstrap/).
+- An example accordion has been included in `www/templates/search.html`.

 ### Bootstrap CSS
 - The Bootstrap CSS library is a listed dependancy of the angular-ui-bootstrap module, so you also have access to the [Bootstrap CSS library] (http://getbootstrap.com/css/).
+- An example jumbotron class has been included in `www/templates/search.html`.

 ### CSS
 - We have left in a default style.css in the www folder if you do not wish to use SASS